Digital Twin: Energy Optimization at Chicago Skyscraper

 Results (So Far)

-• Full mapping of floor/tenant submeters to building model
+• Full mapping of tenant-level submeter data to building model

-• Regression baseline model combining weather + occupancy
+• Regression-based baseline model combining weather and occupancy

-• Real-time performance gauge piloted and actively used by site team
+• Live energy performance gauge actively used by site teams

 Takeaways